jimburton/steg/README.md

 * Add support for more image formats.
 There are several codecs [available on hackage](https://hackage.haskell.org/packages/#cat:Codec), or follow the approach in `Steg.PGM` to write your own.
+* Add support for different character encodings.
+The code currently assumes that a character is stored in a single byte, which won't work for encodings like `utf16`.
+Detect the character encoding when reading a file and read the right number of bits for each character.
 * Change the CLI to use `System.GetOpt` and be more flexible by adding options to read in the message from `stdin`, output the result to `stdout` and so on.